dreamcatcher-tech/network/Inbox/2025-08-17 1050 comparisons to github mcp.md

 @mount or other options might be able to tune what resources come available ? but this seems a bit too confusing.
 Mount options like readonly or with children ?

+we could make it so our inbuild mcp, to manage github auth, could guide the user thru getting a PAT so that the external github server can work ?
+At this point we would probably just run the server locally ?

+we should absolutely follow the github mcp server resource format and template listings.